U-node/minter-sdk/README.md

   Returns list of active validators.

 - `estimate_coin_buy(coin_to_sell, value_to_buy, coin_to_buy, height=None, pip2bip=False)`
   Return estimate of buy coin transaction.
+  Provide value in PIP if `pip2bip is False` or in BIP if `pip2bip is True`

 - `estimate_coin_sell(coin_to_sell, value_to_sell, coin_to_buy, height=None, pip2bip=False)`
   Return estimate of sell coin transaction.
+  Provide value in PIP if `pip2bip is False` or in BIP if `pip2bip is True`

 - `estimate_coin_sell_all(coin_to_sell, value_to_sell, coin_to_buy, height=None, pip2bip=False)`
   Return estimate of sell all coin transaction.
+  Provide value in PIP if `pip2bip is False` or in BIP if `pip2bip is True`

 - `estimate_tx_commission(tx, height=None, pip2bip=False)`
   Return estimate of transaction.